filipporomani/whatsapp-python/README.md

 ## Documentation

-The documentation for the latest GitHub version is available under the [wiki section](https://github.com/filipporomani/whatsapp/wiki)
+The documentation for the is available in the [wiki section](https://github.com/filipporomani/whatsapp/wiki)

-The documentation for the latest Pip version is available [on pypi](https://pypi.org/project/whatsapp-python/)

 ## Issues